For the Grantee:

 • Wetlands: State and federal impacts on wetlands.
 Provide evidence of compliance with water and wetland regulations.

-• A) Wetland Impact Assessment is required.
+• A) Wetland impact assessment is required.
 Complete the two tier evaluation.
 Provide documentation if project has impact to wetlands.

 AND

-• Guidance document for Minnesota Environmental Quality Board (EQB) review rules
+• Guidance document for Minnesota Environmental Quality Board (EQB) review rules Required for trail projects.

-• Required certification form
+• Required certification form Required for trail projects.

 This form must be signed by all administrators of public land crossed or utilized by the trail project.